How To Add Home Button To iPhone Screen?

 Conclusion

-The Home button has been removed from newer iPhone models, but if you still want it, you can use an AssistiveTouch function to add an onscreen home button to your smartphone.
-Even though it’s not the same, it can still be beneficial.
+The Home button has been removed from newer iPhone models, but if you still want it, you can use the AssistiveTouch function to add a home button on screen for iPhone.
+Even though it’s not the same as the physical button, it can still be beneficial.

 FAQs